mayank00927/mayank00927/README.md

 Power BI: I am learning Power BI, have knowledge on power queries, power view charts and reports.

 I am always looking to improve my skills and learn new techniques.
 If you have any feedback or suggestions on my projects, please don't hesitate to reach out!

-You can reach me on ---> https://www.linkedin.com/in/mayank-sharma-a62233ab/

-- 💬 Ask me about **python, sql, machine learning, NLP, Power BI**

 <h3 align="left">Languages and Tools:</h3>